 Located on the eastern side of Bhaktapur Durbar square Chyasalin Mandap is a small two storied wooden pavilion.
 It's is pronounced "Chee-ass-a-lin".
 Interestingly guidebooks and the tourism sector have often labeled it a temple which is incorrect.
+It is fact a pavilion.
+The name mandap means small temple which was written into some books incorrectly in the past and the name stuck.

 During the 1934 earthquake Chyasalin Mandap was completely destroyed.
 It was restored during the 1980's and completed in 1990.
 It survived the 2015 earthquake with no damage.